Hollande to urge Iran to help seek political solution for Syria

 Hollande and Iranian President Hassan Rouhani, who took office last month, are due to meet on Tuesday on the sidelines of the U.N.
 General Assembly in New York.

-Iran is one of Syrian President Bashar al-Assad’s main allies in the conflict, which has killed well over 100,000 and destabilized the region.
+Iran is one of Syrian President Bashar al-Assad’s main allies in the conflict, which has killed well over 100,000 and destabilised the region.

 Meanwhile France, one of Assad’s fiercest critics, suggested for the first time on Thursday that Paris could arm the rebels, though it considers a political solution the only way out of the conflict.